teragrid/dgrid/docs/how-to-read-logs.rst

     I[10-04|13:54:30.387] Starting ConsensusReactor                    module=consensus impl=ConsensusReactor
     I[10-04|13:54:30.387] ConsensusReactor                             module=consensus fastSync=false
     I[10-04|13:54:30.387] Starting ConsensusState                      module=consensus impl=ConsensusState
-    I[10-04|13:54:30.387] Starting WAL                                 module=consensus wal=/home/vagrant/.tendermint/data/cs.wal/wal impl=WAL
+    I[10-04|13:54:30.387] Starting WAL                                 module=consensus wal=/home/vagrant/.teragrid/data/cs.wal/wal impl=WAL
     I[10-04|13:54:30.388] Starting TimeoutTicker                       module=consensus impl=TimeoutTicker

-Notice the second row where Tendermint Core reports that "This node is a validator".
+Notice the second row where teragrid Core reports that "This node is a validator".
 It also could be just an observer (regular node).

 Next we replay all the messages from the WAL.